KG700/bookmark-challenge-revisited/README.md

 ## User Stories

 As a user
-So I can find a URL
+So I can quickly find URL I want to remember
 I would like to see a list of bookmarks

 ## Domain Model